-All student media that are supported financially by the school or by use of school facilities, or are produced in conjunction with a class shall be considered school-sponsored media.
-School-sponsored media does not provide a forum for public expression.
+While the District recognizes a student's right of expression under the First Amendment of the Constitution of the United States, school-sponsored media does not provide a forum for an open public expression.
 Student media, as well as the content of student expression in school-sponsored activities, shall be subject to the editorial review of the District's administration whose actions shall be reasonably related to legitimate pedagogical concerns and adhere to the following limitations.